 Materials and Procedure:

-- 2 cup (16 oz) glass container that can withstand heat (like a mason jar or empty pickle jar) Clean it with hot water.
+- glass container(s) that can withstand heat (like a mason jar or empty pickle jar).
+Clean your jars with hot water.

 - food coloring (optional)